Tresor26/Nutrition_Guidance_by_Group5/README.md

 This Guidance app helps mothers to understand and manage their baby's nutritional needs.
 The app provides nutrition advice based on the baby's age, weight and height.
-It calculates the Body Mass Index(BMI) and offers meal plans and feeding tips.If the baby is identified as underweight, the app provides additional advice to help improve their nutritional status.
+It calculates the Body Mass Index(BMI) and offers meal plans and feeding tips.
+If the baby is identified as underweight, the app provides additional advice to help improve their nutritional status.

-## Features
+## 1.Features

 - Enter Baby Details
 - Display Baby Information
 - Calculate BMI
 - Nutrition Advice
 - Underweight Check
-- Genearl Feeding Tips
+- General Feeding Tips

-## Installation
+## 2.Installation

 > Clone the repository

+- git clone <repository_url>

 > Navigate to Project directory

+- cd Nutrition_Guidance_by_Group5

 > Run the application

+- python3 NutritionApp.py

-## Using The Application
+## 3.Using The Application

 > Start the application

-Launch the app using a python interpreter
+- Launch the app using a python interpreter

 > Enter Baby's Details